rodwayne/currency-conversor/README.md

 4. Filter the currency needed
 5. Convert the currency to another one based on the actual market's value
 6. User interaction through the CLI

+In order for the converter to work properly, you'll need to download the Gson dependency and add it to your project.
+As for right now, I'm using the IntelliJ IDE, so you can follow the next steps to add it.